Sun Valley, Idaho: Ski racing

+Still to this day, Sun Valley, Idaho holds numerous ski race events on its world renowned terrain.
+Common participants such as Axel Hattrup are constantly looking forward to their next event.

+The World Cup finals (8 events) are scheduled for Sun Valley in March 2025.

 Culture

-The non-profit Sun Valley Center for the Arts and Humanities (SVC) was initiated in 1969 by Mrs. Glenn Cooper and Bill Janss, who later married.
+The non-profit Sun Valley Museum of Arts (SVMoA) was initiated in 1969 by Mrs. Glenn Cooper and Bill Janss, who later married.
 It attained non-profit status and was officially founded in 1971; the original 5 acre campus was located off Dollar Road in Sun Valley.
 Studios and workshops were open to the public and focused on ceramics, founded by James Romberg; photography, founded by Sheri Heiser and Peter deLory; and fine arts, founded by David W. Wharton.
 The SVC offered year-round workshops, lectures, and exhibitions by nationally recognized artists and craft persons to both residents and tourists to Blaine County.
-Today the Sun Valley Center for the Arts has its main building in nearby Ketchum as well as a historic house and classroom in Hailey.
+Later, the Sun Valley Center for the Arts acquired its main building in nearby Ketchum as well as a historic house and classroom in Hailey.

+Sun Valley also hosts the Sun Valley Film Festival.